New skills are required in the digital world. But how do you determine these skills without falling for self-portrayals?

 Actively shaping change

-In Germany, work is currently very slow to implement a qualifications framework on the recommendation of the European Parliament and the Council to set up the European qualifications framework.
+In Germany, work is currently very slow to implement a qualifications framework on the recommendation of the European Parliament and the Council to establish the European qualifications framework.
 Dietzen also sees one reason for the lack of permeability for various professions in professional interests.
 "We think too much in small categories and should think more in professional families," said Dietzen.

 In essence, I believe that flexible working forms, as we already know from the digital field, will also extend to other areas.
 There is nothing to keep in old ideas; one has to deal with this change in the working world and actively shape it, so as not to end up negatively in the end.
 However, one should also see the disadvantages of this new form of work and counteract them as much as possible.